NYC Council working to crack down on Airbnb rentals

-NEW YORK (WABC) --New York City Council is working on a bill cracking down on Airbnb rentals across the five boroughs.
+NEW YORK (WABC) --The New York City Council is working on a bill to crack down on Airbnb rentals across the five boroughs.

-Right now there are more than 52,000 active Airbnb listings in New York City.
+Right now, there are more than 52,000 active Airbnb listings in the Big Apple.

-The bill would require the site, and similar ones, to provide the city with the addresses of every listing.
+The bill would require the site and similar ones to provide the city with the addresses of every listing.

 Hosts would need to provide the city with information on whether they're renting a room or an entire unit.

-A similar measure caused a 50-percent drop in Airbnb listings in San Francisco.
+A similar measure caused a 50 percent drop in Airbnb listings in San Francisco.

 ----------